Julio Cruz

 And the road ahead is open.

-The Lutheran Mission Society San Diego stands beside them in this mission.
-The Society is helping them gather new riders, access resources, and build connections with other missionaries.
-Through mentorship, theological support, and co-discipleship with their local pastor and congregation, Julio and Jesse are being strengthened for this calling.
+Lutheran Mission Society San Diego stands beside them in this mission.
+The society is helping them reach out to new riders, access resources, and build connections with other missionaries.
+Through mentorship, theological support, and co-discipleship with their local Pastor and congregation, Julio and Jesse are being strengthened for this calling.
 They are not riding alone—their brothers in Christ, both in the church and on the road, stand with them.